joscani/mi_blog/content/post/2022-10-09-api-y-docker-con-r-parte-2.markdown

 #* @apiTitle brms predict Api
-#* @apiDescription Endpoints for working with mtcars dataset model
+#* @apiDescription Endpoints for working with brms model
 ## ---- filter-logger
 #* Log some information about the incoming request
 #* @filter logger